 The Neurobiology Major is similar to the Neurobiology Option, but has more flexibility and focus for students.
 As the field of neuroscience grows, more neuroscience courses are created that do not fit the goals of the Biology Major; Neurobiology Option.
 These classes include, brain imaging, neuroeconomics, and neuroscience principles in education, and cognitive neuroscience.
 Thus, the need for a separate major devoted to these unique courses within neuroscience emerged.
 The Neurobiology Major is one of several biological science programs available to UW-Madison undergraduates, and the existing Neurobiology Option within the Biology Major is being phased out (with its final graduates completing their degrees by the Summer 2019).
 Leaving the Neurobiology Major as the only undergraduate major on campus that is focused on the field of neurobiology and neuroscience

-The Neurobiology major, which is within L&S, is housed in the Department of Zoology.
-The curriculum includes courses from departments within L&S (e.g., Zoology, Psychology, Communication Sciences and Disorders, and Biochemistry), and not in L&S (e.g., Neuroscience, Cell and Regenerative Biology, Kinesiology, and Educational Psychology).
+The Neurobiology major, which is within L&S, is housed in the Department of Integrative Biology.
+The curriculum includes course listings throughout L&S (e.g., Zoology, Psychology, Communication Sciences and Disorders, and Biochemistry), and not in L&S (e.g., Neuroscience, Cell and Regenerative Biology, Kinesiology, and Educational Psychology).
 Also, faculty in these and a variety of other department on campus (e.g., Genetics, Neurology, Psychiatry, Biomedical Engineering, and Neurosurgery) support the Neurobiology Major by providing research experiences for undergraduates.
 The partnerships that we have with various departments and units across campus allows the Neurobiology major to maintain excellence in undergraduate research and teaching.